A Life With Vision

 Serving All Houston-Area School Disticts

-The Museum is open to the public; this includes its extensive art reference library which may be utilized for research on an appointment basis.
+The Museum is open to the public.
 Docent-guided tours for both SBISD and outside-District groups are available by appointment.
 As a site for student and public visits, staff development, District art events, and after-hours programming, the Museum offers learning opportunities and cultural enrichment not only to SBISD, but all Houston-area school districts and communities.